MicrosoftDocs/CloudAppSecurityDocs.fr-fr/CloudAppSecurityDocs/troubleshooting-cloud-discovery.md

 Cet article fournit la liste des erreurs relatives à Cloud Discovery ainsi que des solutions recommandées pour chacune.

-## <a name="microsoft-defender-atp-integration"></a>Intégration de Microsoft Defender ATP
+## <a name="microsoft-defender-atp-integration"></a>Microsoft Defender ATP integration

-Si vous avez intégré Microsoft Defender ATP avec Cloud App Security et que vous ne voyez pas les résultats de l’intégration, cela indique qu’il n’y a pas de rapport d' **utilisateurs de point de terminaison Win10** .
-Assurez-vous que les machines auxquelles vous vous connectez sont Windows 10 version 1809 ou ultérieure et que vous a attendu les deux heures nécessaires avant que vos données soient accessibles.
+If you integrated Microsoft Defender ATP with Cloud App Security, and you don't see the results of the integration - there's not a **Win10 endpoint users** report - make sure the machines you're connecting to are Windows 10 version 1809 or later, and that you waited the necessary two hours that it takes before your data is accessible.

 ## <a name="log-parsing-errors"></a>Erreurs d’analyse du journal